vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/Components/Workflows.md

 ##### Supported Parameters

 - `target` - target item to be attached to the default error handler, could be one of workflow item or workflow end.
-- `exceptionVariable` - Exception variable that will hold the exception data when triggered.
+- `exceptionBinding` - Name of the variable that will hold the exception data when triggered.
-- `exception` - The name of the next in line item in case an exception is encountered during the execution of the current item.
-If this is set to `null` or empty string, the parameter is ignored.
-If this is set to a string, but it does not exist in the workflow, it will point to the end of the workflow.

 In order to bind inputs and outputs, you do it with the `@In` and `@Out` decorators.
 This is the same way we do it for other items.